 To book a private tour please contact us:

-The round-trip transportation is valid from the station you purchase your ticket from.
-This will be your starting and ending point.
-E.g.: Interlaken Ost – Jungfraujoch – Fiescheralp – Interlaken Ost
+This round-trip ticket is valid from the station where you purchase your ticket from.
+This will be your starting and ending point, for example: Interlaken Ost - Jungfraujoch - Fiescheralp - Interlaken Ost.

-Private groups of 5+ can purchase the all-inclusive package from the stations.
-Private groups of 1-4 must purchase their transportation separately, and pay for tour costs with our Outdoor team.
+For private groups of 5+ the round-trip package is available.
+Private groups of 1-4 must purchase their transportation separately, and pay for tour costs directly with us.

-From the Eigergletscher train station, guests with seat reservations have priority.
-It is important that you take the 10:15 train from Eigergletscher and board in the section with seats reserved for “Aletsch Glacier Hike Outdoor”.
-If you take an earlier train, we will not have seats reserved for you, and it is possible you may have a longer wait - unless you reserve a seat yourself.
+From the station Eigergletscher guests with seat reservation have priority.
+It is important that you take the 10:15 train from Eigergletscher and take the "Aletsch Glacier Hike Outdoor" seats there.
+If you take an earlier train, we cannot make a reservation for you and you may have a longer wait - unless you reserve a seat yourself.

 |Day||Elevation +||Elevation -||Kilometers||Walking time|